webutech/react-redux-handson-training/PJS-US_02 [Function].md

  }
 ```

-### It should have a way to delete a issue using function
+### It should have a way to delete an issue from issues list using function
 ```
  function deleteIssue(position){
   issues.splice(position,1);